harman-pm2/oci-token-exchange-action/README.md

 To use this tool as a step in your GitHub Actions workflow, reference it using a specific Git tag or branch.
 The following options are available, managed automatically by the release workflow:

 *   **`@vX` (e.g., `@v1`) - Recommended:** Points to the latest stable release within a specific major version (e.g., the latest `v1.x.y`).
 This tag is automatically updated upon new releases, allowing you to receive compatible updates and bug fixes without breaking changes.
-*   **`@vX.Y.Z` (e.g., `@v1.1.0`) - Specific Version:** Pins the action to an exact release version.
+*   **`@vX.Y.Z` (e.g., `@v1.1.0`) - Specific Version:** Pins the action to an exact release version created by semantic-release.
 Use this if you need absolute stability and want to control updates manually.
-*   **`@latest` - Latest Release:** Points to the commit of the most recent release published from the `main` branch.
-This tag is automatically updated upon new releases.
-Use with caution, as it might pull in breaking changes if a new major version has been released.
+*   **`@latest` - Latest Release:** Points to the most recent release.
+This tag is automatically updated upon new releases by the release workflow.
 *   **`@main` - Bleeding Edge (Not Recommended):** Runs the action directly from the latest commit on the `main` branch.
 This is unstable and should generally be avoided in production workflows.

 ```yaml